-Fact: Most people have thought of suicide form time to time.
+FACT: Most people have thought of suicide from time to time.
 Most suicides and suicide attempts are made by intelligent, temporarily confused individuals who are expecting too much of themselves, especially in the midst of a crisis.

 How You Can Help

 Most suicides can be prevented by sensitive responses to the person in crisis.
 If you think someone you know may be suicidal, you should:

 - Remain calm.
 In most instances, there is no rush.
 Sit and listen–really listen to what the person is saying.
 Give understanding and active emotional support for his or her feelings.

 - Deal directly with the topic of suicide.
 Most individuals have mixed feelings about death and dying and are open to help.
 Don’t be afraid to ask or talk directly about suicide.

 - Encourage problem solving and positive actions.
 Remember that the person involved in emotional crisis is not thinking clearly; encourage him or her to refrain from making any serious, irreversible decisions while in a crisis.
 Talk about the positive alternatives which may establish hope for the future.

 - Get assistance.
 Although you want to help, do not take full responsibility by trying to be the sole counsel.
 Seek out resources which can lend qualified help, even if it means breaking a confidence.
 Let the troubled person know you are concerned–so concerned that you are willing to arrange help beyond that which you can offer.